robinheydon/bicycle/chapter3.md

 ## Design Considerations

-The determination of the type of on-road bicycle infrastructure is primarily determined by two factors.
+The determination of the type of on-road bicycle infrastructure is primarily determined by three factors:

 * volume of motorised traffic
 * speed of motorised traffic